 The UE stores (S)NSSAIs as follows:

-- When the UE is provisioned with a Configured NSSAI for a PLMN in the UE, the Configured NSSAI shall be stored in the UE until a new Configured NSSAI for this PLMN is provisioned in the UE by the HPLMN:
+- When the UE is provisioned with one or more Configured NSSAIs for a PLMN in the UE, the Configured NSSAI(s) shall be stored in the UE until new Configured NSSAI(s) for this PLMN is/are provisioned in the UE by the HPLMN:

-- When provisioned with a new Configured NSSAI for a PLMN, the UE shall both replace any stored Configured NSSAI for this PLMN with the new Configured NSSAI, and delete any stored Allowed NSSAI and rejected S-NSSAI for this PLMN;
+- When provisioned with new Configured NSSAI(s) for a PLMN, the UE shall both replace any stored Configured NSSAI(s) for this PLMN with the new Configured NSSAI(s), and delete any stored Allowed NSSAI and rejected S-NSSAI for this PLMN;

+NOTE: It is expected that only UEs supporting multiple Configured NSSAIs per PLMN can be provisioned with multiple Configured NSSAIs for a PLMN.
+Other UEs are not expected to store or make use of this additional information if received.